Paramount+ is a trademark of Paramount Global.

 Be careful when assuming that any past programming that you have seen live on any network is or is not on Paramount+.

-As someone advertising the product, I wish I could say that all content owned by ViacomCBS would not merely be available, but rather be available exclusively on Paramount+ but that simply is not the case.
+As someone advertising the product, I wish I could say that all content owned by Paramount Global would not merely be available, but rather be available exclusively on Paramount+ but that simply is not the case.

 Cheers and its spin-off Frasier are available on Paramount+.

 Of the two, I would say Frasier has aged quite a bit better....
-ViacomCBS should consider some kind of license that would allow human resource departments to use screenings of Cheers as examples of inappropriate workplace behavior.
+Paramount Global should consider some kind of license that would allow human resource departments to use screenings of Cheers as examples of inappropriate workplace behavior.

 If you live in the United States, Paramount+ has the largest catalog of Star Trek television episodes of any streaming service.
 As I am updating this web page in October of 2023 all the Star Trek movies appear to be on the service.

-If you are a science fiction fan, Paramount+ might be worthwhile just for Star Trek: The Animated Series and Star Trek: Lower Decks.
+If you are a science fiction fan, Paramount+ might be worthwhile just for the following Star Trek content:

 The animation quality of Star Trek: The Animated Series was not impressive even by the standard of the 1970s, but the series does feature the voices of several of the original cast members.

-The Star Trek: Lower Decks series is as if the genius behind the cartoon Rick & Morty worked with CBS to produce an animated Star Trek series set in the years following Star Trek: The Next Generation... because... well because that is what happened.
+The Star Trek: Lower Decks series is as if one of the geniuses behind the cartoon Rick & Morty worked with Paramount to produce an animated Star Trek series set in the years following Star Trek: The Next Generation... because... well because that is what happened.